oracle/rwloadsim/docs/ERRORLIST.md

 &varname. will be replaced by the actual variable contents when the sql is executed and && is used to include a single & in your sql statement.

+### RWL-312 warning: "the variable '%s' in a counter loop should be integer, not %s"
+In a counter loop using .. the variable named after the for keyword should be of type integer, as the variable is incremented by the integer value 1 in each iteration.

 ### RWL-600 internal error: '%s'
 An abnormal situation caused an internal error in rwloadsim.
 This is in most cases due to a programming error and it